-With one of the busiest programs in the area, the electrophysiology team at Rush provides comprehensive diagnostic and treatment options — from medications to ablation therapy — for patients with irregular heartbeats and congestive heart failure.
-It provides care for people with abnormally rapid heartbeats (atrial flutter, atrial fibrillation, ventricular tachycardia, supraventricular tachycardia, ventricular fibrillation) as well as those with abnormally slow heartbeats (bradycardia).
+With one of the busiest programs in the area, the electrophysiology team at Rush University Medical Center provides comprehensive diagnostic and treatment options — from medications to ablation therapy — for patients with arrhythmias and congestive heart failure.
+The program offers care for people with abnormally rapid heartbeats (atrial flutter, atrial fibrillation, ventricular tachycardia, supraventricular tachycardia, ventricular fibrillation), abnormally slow heartbeats (bradycardia) and irregular heartbeats.

 - Electrocardiogram (ECG/EKG) tests of the heart’s rhythm.

-- Monitoring of heart rhythms by telephone or Holter monitor, a device attached to the patient’s chest.
+- Monitoring of heart rhythms remotely via a Holter monitor or an event recorder (longer-term monitor for 30 days), devices that are attached to the patient’s chest.

 - Implantable monitors for recurrent syncope (fainting) or palpitations of the heart.

-- Monitoring of implantable devices used to treat arrhythmias, such as pacemakers, defibrillators and biventricular pacemakers.
+- Remote monitoring of implantable devices used to treat arrhythmias, such as pacemakers (including biventricular pacemakers) and defibrillators.